forensant/pakiki-core/README.md

 ### Linux dependencies

-Linux requires the following dependencies to build Proximity:
+Linux requires the following dependencies to build Pakiki:

   * A C/C++ Compiler
   * Python3.11